Boreas618/Notes/operating-systems/caching-and-virtual-memory.md

 $page\rightarrow block \rightarrow falsh\space memory$

 A flash memory consists of a sequence of B blocks, where each block consists of P pages.
-Typically, pages are 512 bytes to 4KB in size, and s block consists of 32-128 pages, with total block sizes ranging from 16KB to 512 KB.
+Typically, pages are 512 bytes to 4KB in size, and a block consists of 32-128 pages, with total block sizes ranging from 16KB to 512 KB.
 Data are read and written in units of pages.
 A page can be written only after the entire block to which it belongs has been erased.(All bits in the block set to 1) It takes a long time.

 ### Storage Technology Trends